Football Frenzy: September 4, 2021

 Pal-Mac faced a fourth and ten at the Wilson 30 yard line with just under five minutes to play.
 Freshman quarterback Rocco Ross came in cold off the bench and still found Sage Hunter for 20 yards and first down.
 Hunter had to body off a pair of defenders for the catch.

-McCoy cashed in the conversion a couple plays later with a rugby scrum-esque five yard touchdown and Pal-Mac was within 14-6.
+McCoy cashed in the conversion a couple of plays later with a rugby scrum-esque five-yard touchdown and Pal-Mac was within 14-6.

 The Red Raiders followed with an onside kick and Ivan Reynolds-Diaz recovered to keep the comeback alive.
-After a couple first downs, Ross came back in and fired a dart to Dylan LaBerge for a 20 yard score and the Wilson lead was down to two with a minute to play.
+After a couple of first downs, Ross came back in and fired a dart to Dylan LaBerge for a 20-yard score and the Wilson lead was down to two with a minute to play.

 Controversy struck next.